peetereczek/HomeAssistantConfig/NSPanel/README.md

 - Thermostat (is not used, as I don't have any)

 You can find more (such as switch control) by looking on DeanoXX configuration of NSPanel [YouTube demo](https://www.youtube.com/watch?v=7T5r5sy_rpc)

+Known BUG:
+- Light temperature is not working (yet)